fallahn/xygine/readme.md

 Details of xygine features are available on the [xygine wiki](https://github.com/fallahn/xygine/wiki) or for a
 detailed example of xygine take a look at [Pseuthe](https://github.com/fallahn/pseuthe) which was built
 using an earlier version of xygine.
+The repository also contains an
+[example](https://github.com/fallahn/xygine/tree/master/Example) application containing various demos, and is partially
+documented with doxygen, which can be generated via the included [doxy](https://github.com/fallahn/xygine/tree/master/xygine/documentation)
+file (PRs for doxy comment updates are welcome).

 ######Why xygine?